alexsdeatherage/tip-calc/README.md

 ## About The Project

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

+This is a tip calculator that I made to test out a few different technologies that I haven't used before, like Vite, TailwindCSS, DaisyUI, the agent mode in Github Copilot, and pnpm.
+The app itself is a static website that's been deployed on Netlify.
+Users can input an amount of money spend on a service, and set either a custom tip percentage, or click on a button for a pre-determinted percentage amount.
+You can also add in the amount of people you wish to split the tip over.
+After clicking calculate, it will tell you how each person will need to pay for the tip.
 <!--
 Here's a blank template to get started.
 To avoid retyping too much info, do a search and replace with your text editor for the following: `github_username`, `repo-name`, `twitter_handle`, `linkedin_username`, `email_client`, `email`, `project_title`, `project_description`, `project_license` -->